omeka/theme-foundation/README.md

 This is an Omeka Classic theme based on ZURB Foundation Sites.
 It currently comes with a default stylesheet for prototyping as well as 3 other style options.

+Foundation Classic is Copyright © 2018-present Corporation for Digital Scholarship, Vienna, Virginia, USA http://digitalscholar.org

+The Corporation for Digital Scholarship distributes the Omeka source code under the GNU General Public License, version 3 (GPLv3).
+See the LICENSE file for the full text.

+The Omeka name is a registered trademark of the Corporation for Digital Scholarship.

+Third-party copyright in this distribution is noted where applicable.

+All rights not expressly granted are reserved.

 ## Installation

 For basic out-of-the-box use of the theme, follow the [Omeka Classic User Manual instructions for installing themes](https://omeka.org/classic/docs/Admin/Appearance/Themes/#installing-a-theme).